Who would of thought you could make a Low Syn Chocolate Mousse at home with just a few ingredients?

 - 2 large eggs

-- Add the cocoa powder, vanilla, sukrin gold and milk to a saucepan.
+- Add the cocoa powder, vanilla, granulated sweetener and almond milk to a saucepan)

 - Heat over a medium heat, whisking constantly, until it thickens and is of a silky chocolate appearance.